eVisas - your online immigration status

 It is very important to report an error in your visa end date as soon as possible.
 Until the error is corrected, the incorrect expiry date will be the date by which you will need to exit the UK to avoid becoming an overstayer.
 Our 'Correct lengths of visas' guidance will help you check if your visa has been issued correctly.

 When reporting an error in your end date, you will be asked, 'What is the correct date your visa is valid to?'
-Here you should input the date your visa should be corrected to.
+Here, input the correct end date for your visa.

 - confirm that they’ve corrected the details

-Make sure you recheck your eVisa when they have confirmed it is corrected, to ensure it has been amended correctly.
+Make sure you recheck your eVisa when they have confirmed it is corrected.

-Notify the University via Student Connect when you have the amended eVisa so your record can be updated accordingly.
+You must notify the University via Student Connect when you have the amended eVisa so your record can be updated accordingly.
+This is a legal requirement.

 Travelling with an eVisa